 For a great view of the town, just as the Victorian and Edwardian health seekers did, climb Constitution Hill, or if you prefer, the Cliff Railway provides a more leisurely alternative, as well as fantastic views.

 Aberystwyth is a great touring base too, whether its along the Coast Path, or into the hills.
 One of the best ways to see the spectacular valley landscape and waterfalls of the Rheidol is by steam train between Aberystwyth and Devil's Bridge.
 There are special excursions too, with music, food and themed trips for Christmas and Halloween.

 Aberystwyth is a convenient meeting point between North and South Wales, and is the destination for a day's shopping or a good night out for a wide area.

-Overlooking Aberystwyth town is the imposing National Library of Wales, which is much more than a library with over five million books.
-Its galleries feature major exhibitions about Wales, its people and culture, interpreted with items from its vast collections of photographs, recordings, paintings, drawings, artefacts as well as maps, books, manuscripts and digital archives.
-Take a tour to discover more.
+Overlooking Aberystwyth town is the imposing building that houses the National Library of Wales, which is much more than a library with over five million books.

 Aberystwyth - gateway to Ceredigion heritage